SpenceKonde/DxCore/megaavr/libraries/Event/README.md

 ```

 ### Generator table
-Below is a table with all possible generators for each channel:
+Below is a table with all possible generators for each channel.
+Many generators are associated with specific peripherals, and on low pin-count devices, attempting to use those will result in a compile error.

 **The table in the original README applied to the megaAVR 0-series, not the Dx-series; the table for the Dx parts will be added at a later date.**